dasch-swiss/dsp-tools/docs/dsp-tools-xmlupload.md

 <allow group="ProjectAdmin">CR</allow>
 ```

-The allowed values are:
+The allowed values are described above.

-- `RV` _restricted view_: Same as `V` but if it is applied to an image, the image is shown blurred.
-- `V` _view_: The user can view a resource or a value, but can not modify it.
-- `M` _modify_: The user can modify a resource or value, but can not delete it.
-The original resource or value will be preserved.
-- `D` _delete_: The user can mark a resource or value as deleted.
-The original resource or value will be preserved.
-- `CR` _change right_: The user can change the permission of a resource or value.
-The user is also allowed to
-  permanently delete (erase) a resource.

 The `group` attribute is mandatory.
 It defines the group which the permission is applied to.
 DSP system groups as
 well as project specific groups are supported.
 A project specific group name has the form `project-shortname:groupname`.
-The available system groups are:
+The available system groups are described above.

-- UnknownUser (not logged in user)
-- KnownUser (logged in user)
-- ProjectMember (user with project membership)
-- Creator (creator of the resource or value)
-- ProjectAdmin (user with project admin membership)
-- SystemAdmin (system administrator)

 There are no sub-elements allowed for the `<allow>` element.

-### Example for a permissions section
+### Example of a permissions section

 A complete `<permissions>` section may look as follows: